WebAssembly/WASI/design/application-abi.md

    accessed outside the duraction of that call.

  - All other modules are *reactors*.
 A reactor may export a function named `_initialize`, with no arguments and no return values.

-Environments shall call this function once, after instantiating the module and all of its dependencies.
+   Reactor instances may assume that the `_initialize` export, if present will be called by the environment at most once.
+Reactor instances may assume that none of their exports are accessed before that call.

-   After this function exits, the instance remains live, and its exports may be accessed.
+   After being instantiated, and after any `_initialize` function is called, a reactor instance remains live, and its exports may be accessed.

 These kinds are mutually exclusive; implementations should report an error if asked to instantiate a module containing exports which declare it to be of